auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 2. Provide the requested information about the new user (**email address** and **password**), and select your newly-created **Connection**.
 3. Click **Save**.

-## Register a proxy API in Auth0
+## Register a logical API in Auth0

-Create the single [API](/apis) that you will use to represent the multiple APIs contained within the sample application.
+Register a single logical [API](/apis) that you will use to represent the multiple APIs contained within the sample application.

 1. Navigate to the [Auth0 Dashboard](${manage_url}), and click on [APIs](${manage_url}/#/apis) in the left-hand nav.
 Click **Create API**.